Arshak Ter-Gukasov

 Arshak Ter-Gukasov (Արշակ Տեր-Ղուկասյան; 1819 – 8 January 1881) was a Lieutenant-General of the Russian Empire.
-Born to an Armenian family in Tiflis, he started his military career in 1850 and was subsequently involved in the war in the Caucasus.
+Born to an Armenian family in Tiflis, he started his military career in 1850 and was subsequently involved in the Caucasian War.
 After being promoted to the rank of lieutenant general, and serving various governmental posts, he was then assigned as the Yerevan Forces commander of Russia's army during the Russo-Turkish War of 1877–1878.
 Owing to his successes in battle, Arshak Ter-Gukasov was awarded medals by Imperial Russia and other foreign powers.

 Life and career

 Arshak Ter-Gukasov was born in the Havlabar district of Tiflis, Georgia in 1819 to an Armenian family of clergymen originally from Shamkhor (today Şəmkir, Azerbaijan).
 Ter-Gukasov attended the local Armenian Nersisian School.
 To continue his education, Ter-Gukasov moved to Saint Petersburg and studied at the St. Petersburg State University of Communication where he graduated in 1839.
 As an engineer, Ter-Gukasov was assigned to build roadways for the Russian army in the Caucasus between the years 1842 to 1850.
 He was then appointed as the 2nd Communications Manager of the Caucasus.